Lawry’s Creamed Spinach with Bacon

 How to Make Lawry’s Creamed Spinach

-1. Cook spinach according to package directions and drain well.
+1. Cook spinach according to package directions and drain well in a colander.
+Then, using a kitchen towel or cheesecloth, squeeze out the excess moisture.

-4. Add the bacon bits back to the pan for the last couple of minutes of cooking.
+4. Add the bacon bits to the pan for the last couple of minutes of cooking.

 cooked bacon bits and onions in a skillet